 If you’re following Whole30, you’re going to love this recipe for Whole 30 Pizza Bowls.
 Since I travel for work, I like to eat really simply at home to balance out all the delicious indulgences while on the road.
 And the only diet I found that really works for me is Whole30.

-I followed it religiously for a whole thirty days in August, and now I’m pretty much Whole30 Monday through Friday, while on the weekends (or when traveling) I eat what I’m craving.
+I’m a big fan of Italian food, but needed to make a change.
+So I followed the Whole 30 diet religiously in August, and now for maintenance I eat pretty much Whole30 Monday through Friday.
+But on the weekends (or when traveling) I eat what I’m craving.
 Life is all about balance, amiright?

-My friend Brooke emailed me a Whole30 meal plan, and after I got the hang of what foods were allowed and what wasn’t, I started modifying them to fit my own tastes and schedule.
+My friend Brooke emailed me a Whole30 meal plan, and after I got the hang of what foods were allowed and what wasn’t, I started modifying my own recipes to fit my cravings and schedule.

 - 1 1/2 pounds Italian turkey sausage